expo/expo-github-action/README.md

       - run: expo build:web
 ```

-### Authenticate using an Expo token
+### Authenticate using credentials

-Instead of username and password, you can also authenticate using a token.
+Instead of using an access token, you can also authenticate using credentials.
-This might help increasing security and avoids adding username and password to your repository secrets.
+This is only possible when Expo CLI is installed.

 ```yml
 name: Expo Publish